On this page:

 - solicitors who act as trustees in personal insolvency agreements.

 The AFSA Enforcement and Practitioner Supervision division acts independently from the Official Trustee and reports directly to the Chief Executive and Inspector-General in Bankruptcy.

-1.2 One strategy employed by AFSA Regulation and Enforcement as delegate of the Inspector-General is to monitor the standard of bankruptcy trustees and debt agreement administrators and their administrations through an annual inspection programme.
-This may include for example:
+1.2 AFSA staff, as delegates of the Inspector-General, monitor the standard of bankruptcy trustees and debt agreement administrators and their administrations through an annual compliance program.
+This may include:

 - reviewing the quality of trustee decisions

 1.3 This practice statement articulates the Inspector-General’s practices and expectations when monitoring practitioners through the program of inspection of administrations, systems and practices and attending meetings of creditors.